ChrisGitmed/border-radius-previewer/README.md

 # border-radius-previewer
-A simple React app created to help understand how the border-radius property effects elements.
+A simple React app created to practice with CSS and React, and better understand how the border-radius property effects elements.

 ### What I learned
 * How to copy things to users clipboard by using the .select() method on a React Ref, followed by document.execCommand('copy');